 Tea's immune health benefits are legendary.
 Most people reach for a piping hot cup of tea when they feel under the weather.
 Tea can help boost the immune system thanks to its antifungal and antibacterial properties.
 It also enables white blood cells to target invaders more quickly.
 Drinking a high volume of tea helps you stay hydrated and flush out harmful bacteria.

 Tea is also soothing for sore throats and the aromatic fragrances can help to relieve chest congestion.
 Breathing in the steam from a hot cup of tea helps to clear the sinuses.
 Tea also helps to open up airways thanks to aroma and hot steam.

 Our Lapsang Souchong tea has high concentrations of tannins that protect digestive health.
 It has strong amounts of caffeine so you can hit the ground running, even if you don't feel your best.

 Tea can help to streamline digestive processes and alleviate nausea and upset stomach.
 Studies show that tea catechins increase the production of pepsin—an enzyme that is responsible for healthy digestion.
 Regular consumption of tea can help these enzymes break down proteins and nutrients more efficiently (8).

 Tea boasts antispasmodic properties that help to soothe stomach muscles, which contract and cause vomiting.
-Herbal teas such as our Thai ginger are extremely effective in treating nausea.
+Herbal teas such as our Turmeric Ginger are extremely effective in treating nausea.
 Just drink a cup before boarding a boat or plane to prevent motion sickness.
 Herbal teas can also prevent excess gas and bloating.